lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 Place your input files in the same folder as these scripts;

-Modify 'main.R' to put the names of the input files;
+Modify 'main.R' to add the names of the input files;

 Execute 'main.R'.